ansys/pydpf-post/docs/source/user_guide/post_processing.rst

 A central concept in DPF-Post is the :class:`DpfSolution
 <ansys.dpf.post.dpf_solution.DpfSolution>` class.
 It is the entry point for
 browsing the contents of a result file.
-It can be obtained as follows:
+You can obtain the contents with:

 .. code:: python